yochaigal/cairn/wip/2e/core-rules.md

 ## Magic

+### Spellbooks

 - **Spellbooks** contain a single spell and take up one slot.
 They cannot be easily transcribed or created; instead they are recovered from places like tombs, dungeons, and manors.
 - Spellbooks sometimes display unusual properties or limitations, such as producing a foul or unearthly smell when opened, possessing an innate intelligence, or being legible only when held in moonlight.
 - Spellbooks will attract the attention of those who seek the arcane power within, and it is considered dangerous to display them openly.

+### Casting Spells

+- Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
+They must then add a **Fatigue** to inventory.
+- Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
+- If the PC is _deprived_ or in danger (such as during combat), the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
+Consequences of failure are on par with the intended effect, and may result in added **Fatigue**, the destruction of the Spellbook, injury, and even death.

 ### Scrolls